TOP

 Abstract Illustration:

-• The Corporation has established a Remuneration Committee and Audit Committee in accordance with law, and we have also voluntarily established other functional committees including our Corporate Governance & Nomination Committee and Special Committee in consideration of corporate matters and development.
+• The Corporation has established a Remuneration Committee and Audit Committee in accordance with law, and we have also voluntarily established other functional committees including our Corporate Sustainable Development and Nominating Committee and Special Committee in consideration of corporate matters and development.
 The Audit Committee and Remuneration Committee are convened by independent directors.
-The Audit Committee and Remuneration Committee are composed of independent directors, while more than half of the members in the Corporate Governance & Nomination Committee are independent directors.
+The Audit Committee and Remuneration Committee are composed of independent directors, while more than half of the members in the Sustainable Development and Nominating Committee are independent directors.
 All functional committees are well operated, exercise sound supervisory duties, and strengthen the functions of the Board.

 Abstract Illustration:

 • On March 21, 2017, the Corporation's "Regulation of Self-Evaluation of the Board of Directors" was passed at the 27th meeting of the 7th Board, and revised version was passed at the 18th meeting of the 9th Board on September 15, 2021.
-The Corporation's Corporate Governance & Nomination Committee serves as the implementation unit for these evaluations, and the Secretariat Division of the Board of Directors assists the Corporate Governance & Nomination Committee in collecting information on Board activities at the end of each year for internal self-assessments of Board performance.
-Self-assessments on Board operations, Board members, and all functional committees (including the Corporate Governance & Nominating Committee, Audit Committee, Remuneration Committee, and Special Committee) are conducted via surveys.
+The Corporation's Sustainable Development and Nominating Committee serves as the implementation unit for these evaluations, and the Secretariat Division of the Board of Directors assists the Sustainable Development and Nominating Committee in collecting information on Board activities at the end of each year for internal self-assessments of Board performance.
+Self-assessments on Board operations, Board members, and all functional committees (including the Sustainable Development and Nominating Committee, Audit Committee, Remuneration Committee, and Special Committee) are conducted via surveys.
 Survey results are organized and submitted to the Board as a basis for review and improvement.
 Additionally, assessment results on the Board and its functional committees serve as a reference for selecting or nominating directors (and independent directors), while assessment results on individual directors may be used in future as a reference when setting salaries and remuneration.
 Furthermore, the aforementioned Corporation bylaw stipulates that an internal assessment should take place at least once every years and an external assessment should take place at least once every three years.

 • Assessment indicators for the Corporation's Board includes the following five aspects: